oldestlivingboy/reliableagents/README.md

 - Submit a Pull Request to this repository
 - Include documentation or demo results when available

----

 ## Verification

 Each listing is reviewed for:

 - Technical credibility and source transparency
 - Reproducible evidence (videos, logs, or open benchmarks)
 - Community validation or publication references

----

-## Credits
+## Contributors

-Created by **Alex Nevedovsky** and **Brian Kennish**

----
+**Reliable Agents** is made by [Alex](https://www.linkedin.com/in/ednevsky/), a repeat founder with an AI exit and the creator of the viral investing agent [No Cap](https://nocap.so/), and by [Brian](https://oldestlivingboy.com/), Google’s first devrel engineer and a founder of two profitable browser-related companies.

 ## License

-Copyright 2025– Alex Nevedovsky and Brian Kennish.
+Copyright 2025– **Alex Nevedovsky** and **Brian Kennish**.

 This program is free software, excluding the brand features identified in the [Exceptions](#exceptions) below: you can redistribute it and/or modify it under the terms of the GNU